 Key Stage 3

-he Key Stage 3 science curriculum aims to ensure that all pupils:
+The Key Stage 3 science curriculum aims to ensure that all pupils:

-- Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics
+- develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

-- Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them
+- develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them

-- Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for future employment.
+- are equipped with the scientific knowledge required to understand the uses and implications of science, today and for future employment.

 |Yr 7 Units of Work||Yr 8 Units of Work||Yr 9 Units of Work|